JCumin/jcumin.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

-I am a researcher at Orange Innovation since 2015.
+I am a researcher at Orange Research since 2015.
 My research mainly focuses on the **identification of human context information in pervasive systems**:

 - **Recognizing human activities and emotions in smart environments** from heterogeneous ambient data.
 - **Managing and analyzing home network data** for context-aware services.